tbogdala/rust-llama.cpp/README.md

 in the `tests/common/mod.rs` file.

-The recommended way to run the tests involves using the correct feature for your hardware accelleration.
+The recommended way to run the tests involves using the correct feature for your hardware acceleration.
 The following example is for CUDA device.

 ```bash
 cargo test --release --features cuda --test "*" -- --nocapture --test-threads 1